-How does this fit into Sunoco Pipelin's long-term strategy for Marcus Hook?
+How does this fit into Energy Transfer’s long-term strategy for the Marcus Hook Terminal?

-We believe that the Marcus Hook Industrial Complex (MHIC) – the former refinery built in 1902 – can become the preeminent hub for natural gas liquids on the East Coast.
-Once the materials begin to arrive via the pipelines, there are a number of development opportunities at MHIC for industrial processing facilities, such as a propane cracker to create propylene.
+We believe the Marcus Hook Terminal – the former refinery built in 1902 – can become the preeminent hub for natural gas liquids on the East Coast.
+There are a number of development opportunities at the terminal for industrial processing facilities, such as a propane cracker to create propylene.
 This new market can anchor the resurgence of manufacturing in the region and create hundreds of additional high-quality jobs.

-We are very proud of our work to revitalize the Marcus Hook refinery and surrounding communities.
-Our infrastructure was the catalyst that transformed the former Marcus Hook refinery into the current Marcus Hook Industrial Complex, a world-class energy and petrochemicals hub that required 9 million man hours involving more than 5,000 workers.
+We are very proud of our work to revitalize the Marcus Hook facility and surrounding communities.
+Our infrastructure was the catalyst that transformed the former Marcus Hook Refinery into the current Marcus Hook Terminal, a world-class energy and petrochemicals hub that required 9 million man hours involving more than 5,000 workers.

-Does the pipeline system deliver only to Marcus Hook, or will there be interim access points for regional propane suppliers?
+Does the pipeline system deliver only to the Marcus Hook Terminal, or will there be interim access points for regional propane suppliers?

-On Mariner East 2, we initially expect to have offtake points in Berks County and Lebanon County for local propane retailers, and in Cambria County for an electricity generating station powered in part by ethane.
-At the Marcus Hook Industrial Complex, the natural gas liquids are distributed to destinations in Pennsylvania and other domestic and international markets.
+On the Mariner East pipeline system, we initially expect to have offtake points in Berks County and Lebanon County for local propane retailers, and in Cambria County for an electricity-generating station powered in part by ethane.
+At the Marcus Hook Terminal, the natural gas liquids are distributed to destinations in Pennsylvania and other domestic and international markets.

 How safe are natural gas liquids pipelines?